CyclotronResearchCentre/BIDS_tools/README.md

 # BIDStools
-Tools to create and process BIDS-organized datasets
+Tools to create and use BIDS-organized datasets.